The Bankrate promise

 For consumers looking to pay down existing debt while also earning rewards, the Discover it® Balance Transfer card is a solid choice.
 For no annual fee, you’ll get access to an introductory zero-interest offer on balance transfers, as well as a shorter offer on new purchases, while earning cash back rewards on rotating categories.

-If you’re interested in taking advantage of the Discover it Balance Transfer’s 18-month 0 percent intro APR on balance transfers (12.24 percent to 23.24 percent variable APR after the fact), it’s beneficial to evaluate the pros and cons of this balance transfer card to determine if it’s a good fit for your spending style.
+If you’re interested in taking advantage of the Discover it Balance Transfer’s 18-month 0 percent intro APR on balance transfers (16.24% to 27.24% variable APR after the fact), it’s beneficial to evaluate the pros and cons of this balance transfer card to determine if it’s a good fit for your spending style.
 Read on to learn whether or not the Discover it Balance Transfer card is worth it for you.

 When is the Discover it Balance Transfer card worth it?